 The use of these agents has generated great interest on the part of clinicians, patients, and their families.
 These drugs are the first of their kind to address the underlying genetic deficiencies leading to CF. Added to best supportive care, these drugs have been shown to improve respiratory function and weight, and they may slow the rate of decline of respiratory function over time.
 While generally safe, there may be some tolerability issues in some populations.
-Uncertainties around the use of modulators exist because most data are short-term and on surrogate endpoints, and evidence about longer-term benefit and increased survival does not yet exist.
+Uncertainties around the use of modulators exist because most data are relatively short-term (or at best up to only about 3 years) and on surrogate endpoints, and evidence about longer-term benefit and increased survival does not yet exist.
 In addition, currently marketed CFTR modulators are very expensive, and alignment of their cost to patient benefit is not well understood, especially considering that these regimens will be incremental costs on top of current treatments comprising best supportive care.
 All stakeholders will therefore benefit from a comprehensive review of the clinical evidence and potential economic impact of adding CFTR modulator treatments to best supportive care.